joelwetzel/MQTT-Locomotive/Documentation/PowerSupply/README.md

 ## Schematic

-Note: The pim labels on the buck converter in the lower-right are wrong.
+Note: The pin labels on the buck converter in the lower-right are wrong.
 Ignore them and wire up as shown in the PCB and Breadboard diagrams.

 ![Schematic](Images/PowerSupplySchematic.png)